ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-To support this strategy, the client keeps track of a `context` which contains the set of servers that redemptions have been attempted against and which returns an empty redemption when the limit has been
+To support this strategy, the client keeps track of a `context` which contains the set of servers that redemptions have been attempted against.
+An empty redemption is returned when the limit has been
 hit:

 ~~~